 The geographic area for cumulative environmental justice impacts is Umatilla County and the Umatilla Indian Reservation.
-Due to its relatively minor contribution to adverse water and air quality impacts and limited exposure to environmental justice populations, when added to past, present, and RFFAs, the Proposed Action would not cumulatively result in long-term disproportionately high and adverse effects on environmental justice populations.
+Due to its relatively minor contribution to adverse water and air quality impacts and limited exposure to environmental justice populations, when added to past, present, and RFFAs, the Proposed Action would not cumulatively result in long-term disproportionate and adverse human health and environmental effects (including risks) and hazards on environmental justice populations.
 The project would cumulatively benefit environmental justice populations, particularly Indian Tribes, when combined with other habitat-improvement RFFAs such as East Birch and Birch Creek Floodplain Restoration projects and other ongoing ODFW and CTUIR fish enhancement work, which, taken together, would focus on improving environmental conditions in the Umatilla and Birch Creek watersheds to enhance fish and wildlife.